Meetings

 Recognition of Australian Rotary Health

-A highlight of the Club's Annual Changeover night was the visit of the Chair of Australian Rotary Health, Greg Ross, to present recognition to Don Gordon, a President of the Club in the early 1980's, for his role in leading in the formation of Australian Rotary Health.
-ARH has subsequently gone on to raise $46 million for medical research, with its emphasis since the early 2000's being mental health.
+in 2020 the Chair of Australian Rotary Health, Greg Ross visited the club to present recognition to Don Gordon, a past President of the Club in the early 1980's, for his role in leading in the formation of Australian Rotary Health.
+ARH has subsequently gone on to raise $55 million for medical research, with its emphasis since the early 2000's being mental health.
 Six members of the club at the time of the formation were present, (photograph L to R) Darryl Chambers, Milton Green, Don Gordon, Ted Moore, Ken Bilham and Ian Prudden.

 Links